ant-design/ant-design-pro-site/docs/router-and-nav.en-US.md

 ### Menu

-The menu is generated according to [`router.config.js`](https://github.com/ant-design/ant-design-pro/blob/master/config/router.config.js), and the concrete logic is implemented in the `formatter` method in [`src/layouts/BasicLayout`](https://github.com/ant-design/ant-design-pro/blob/master/src/layouts/BasicLayout.js#L227).
+The menu is generated according to [`config.ts`](https://github.com/ant-design/ant-design-pro/blob/33f562974d1c72e077652223bd816a57933fe242/config/config.ts).

-> If your project does not require a menu, you can remove the mount of the `SiderMenu` component directly in `BasicLayout`.
-And set `const MenuData = []` in `src/layouts/BasicLayout`.
+> If your project does not require a menu, you can do it at [`src/layouts/BasicLayout`] (https://github.com/ant-design/ant-design-pro/blob/master/src/layouts/BasicLayout `menuRender={false}` in .tsx#L116)

 ### request a menu from the server